sidekickmobile/cellzier-bots-public/flows/market_evaluator_flow.md

 3. **Market Data Coverage**: Limited to devices with sufficient marketplace listings
 4. **Estimation Accuracy**: Prices are estimates based on listings, not guaranteed selling prices
 5. **Grade Subjectivity**: AI grading may not match actual device condition assessment
-6. **Regional Variations**: Market data may not reflect local market conditions
+6. **Regional Coverage**: Location filtering available for major Australian cities; some regional areas may still use national data
 7. **Time Sensitivity**: Market prices fluctuate, estimates may become outdated
 8. **No Image Analysis**: Cannot analyze uploaded photos for condition assessment
 9. **Single Device Focus**: Cannot compare multiple devices in one evaluation